7 Great Ways To Teach Kids About Women’s Rights

 Hart Cluett Museum – 57 2nd Street, Troy, NY 12180-3928, (518) 272-7232.
 In addition to museum exhibits, the Hart Cluett Museum (formerly the Rensselaer County Historical Society) offers several Women’s History programs.
 Call or visit the website to find out more.

-5. Learn about Women’s Rights Online
+5. Learn about the Women’s Rights Movement Online

 - Suffrage Wagon News Channel – A labor of love and a valuable historical resource created by descendants of NY suffragettes.